 Prepare thyself for a lengthy love story between two men and an island.
-If you have 5 minutes and want to learn why Penang is such an incredible island, don’t read this.
+If you have five minutes and want to learn why Penang is such an incredible island, don’t read this.
 My love for Penang will not be diluted for your benefit.

 Staring at the same movie play on repeat as the sun went down on our last day in Thailand, we crossed from Ko Tao to the mainland in order to find our way to Malaysia.
 First, we had to get to the train station.
 Wandering around aimlessly we were delirious with ignorance, yet by complete luck a man heard us say ‘train station’ and we hopped on a suspiciously out of place double decker bus.
 Train station achieved, we asked for a ticket to the border town.
 No dice.
 So, we got a ticket to the next closest place, Hat Yai, a city we knew nothing about.
 So, with around six hours to kill we found somewhere to get food and hang around watching football, with Brendan very slowly sipping a solitary coke for hours as proof of our patronage.
 We eagerly left the watering hole to catch the train but it turned up hours late.
 Miraculously we we found ourselves on a sleeper train that was actually suitable for sleep and not the sad uncomfortable slumberous imitation of sleep that we were used to.
 The air-con was blasting, bunks had curtains and a set of fresh bed linen was provided.
 It wasn’t long before we were both inspecting the inside of our eyelids.